 What date is Barcelona Pride 2019?

 The dates for Barcelona Pride 2019 were recently announced as the 28th and 29th June 2019 by the official organisers, Pride BCN.
 The official opening ceremony will take place on the evening of Thursday 27th June, followed by events and performances on Friday 28th June and then the official parade and party will take place on Saturday 29th June.
-This is all the details that are available at this time.
-Check back in a few months for more information.

 Where to stay

 If you want to stay as close as possible to Av.
 Maria Cristina, where Barcelona’s Pride village is (including the main stage – so basically where all the big outdoor parties happen) then you really can’t do better than B-Hotel.
 Located on the opposite side of Plaça d’Espanya roundabout, it is a 5-minute walk from both Pride Village and Rocafort Metro station.
 I stayed here about 12 years ago on my first trip to Barcelona and the rooms are very stylish and sexy.

 When I visit Barcelona these days, I prefer to stay in the edgy El Raval/Sant Antoni area of the city – which is also a short walk from Pride Village and gay bars like Madame Jasmine and La Federica.
 I’ve stayed at the Market Hotel, which is quite sexy (watch my video review) and a really great mid-range option, and Leonardo Hotel Barcelona Las Ramblas, which I also have a detailed review for.
 This area also has some of the best brunch options in Barcelona and generally a young/fun vibe about it.